 Finding the Right Weight Loss Program

-Successful weight management requires a lifelong approach, according to the Mayo Clinic.
+Successful weight management requires a lifelong approach.
 However, many people can help ignite weight loss by trying a commercial program; the initial weight loss can be a strong motivator for dieters to continue dieting.

-Dieters must remember that watching what you eat is only part of the weight loss equation.
-People must couple a diet with an exercise routine that will build muscle, which will in turn tone and tighten your body as well as help keep the weight off.
+Dieters must remember that watching what you eat is only part of the weight-loss equation.
+People must couple a diet with an exercise routine that will build muscle, which will in turn tone and tighten your body, as well as help to keep the weight off.